cartant/blog/content/varargs-overload-signatures/index.md

 ): Elements[number][];
 ```

-With these signatures, the return value's type is still inferred correctly for this usage:
+With these signatures, the return value's type is inferred correctly for this usage:

 ```ts
 const result = combine(["a", "b"], [1, 2], 2, "right");
 // (string | number)[]
 ```

 However, there is a problem.
-If `combine` is passed only a single input, the return value's type is not inferred correctly:
+If `combine` is passed only a single input array, the return value's type is not inferred correctly:

 ```ts
 const result = combine(["a", "b"]);